Donna Summer (album): Release

-The Donna Summer album was released July 19, 1982 with the advance single: "Love Is in Control (Finger on the Trigger)" having been issued six weeks previous.
+The Donna Summer album was released July 19, 1982, with the advance single: "Love Is in Control (Finger on the Trigger)" having been issued six weeks previous.
 "Love Is in Control" would peak at No. 10 on the Billboard Hot 100 in September 1982 when the Donna Summer album would reach No. 20 in Billboard; the album's subsequent single releases: "State of Independence" and "The Woman in Me", which respectively peaked on the Hot 100 at Nos.
-41 and 33, failed to increase the album's chart impact.
+41 and 33, kept the album within the Billboard 200.

-Ultimately the Donna Summer album would fall short of its goal to restore its singer to the level of stardom she'd enjoyed in the 1970s: "Love Is in Control" would have the lowest Hot 100 peak of a lead single from an album of new material by Donna Summer since 1977 and the No. 20 peak of the Donna Summer album evidenced a further drop in popularity from the singer's debut album of the 1980s: The Wanderer, whose No. 13 peak had disappointed David Geffen to the point where he'd suppressed the follow-up album Summer had prepared with Giorgio Moroder and Pete Bellotte instigating the Quincy Jones-produced Donna Summer album project (see I'm a Rainbow).
+Ultimately the Donna Summer album would fall short of its goal to restore Summer to the level of stardom she'd enjoyed in the 1970s: "Love Is in Control" would have the lowest Hot 100 peak of a lead single from an album of new material by Summer since 1977 and the No. 20 peak of the Donna Summer album evidenced a further drop in popularity from Summer's debut studio album of the 1980s: The Wanderer, whose No. 13 peak had disappointed David Geffen to the point where he'd suppressed the follow-up album Summer had prepared with Giorgio Moroder and Pete Bellotte instigating the Quincy Jones-produced Donna Summer album project (see I'm a Rainbow).

-"Love Is in Control" did represent a considerable comeback for Summer on the R&B charts with a No. 4 peak affording the singer her fifth Top 5 R&B hit.
+"Love Is in Control" did represent a considerable comeback for Summer on the R&B charts with a No. 4 peak affording Summer her fifth Top 5 R&B hit.
 Summer also reached the UK Top 20 with both "Love Is in Control" and "State of Independence" with these tracks both reaching the Top Ten in the Netherlands – at respectively Nos.
 6 and 1 – where "The Woman in Me" reached No. 7.

 The aforementioned advance single "Love Is in Control" featured a non-album track on its B-side: "Sometimes Like Butterflies", a song that Summer penned with Bruce Roberts.
-This song would later be covered by Dusty Springfield, and Summer's original version was included on the CD, A Different Love by Canadian singer, Mark Tara, as a benefit for CANFAR (Canadians For AIDS Research).
+This song would later be covered by Dusty Springfield, and Summer's original version was included on the CD, A Different Love by Canadian singer, Mark Tara, as a benefit for Canadian Foundation for AIDS Research (CANFAR.
 Quincy Jones is credited as producer for this song as well, although the minimalistic approach to this song was very different from the tracks included on the Donna Summer album.

 French electronic duo Cassius sampled "(If It) Hurts Just a Little" on their 1999 single "Cassius 99 Remix".

-On April 23rd, 2022 “Donna Summer” was re-released as a 40th anniversary picture disc as a Record Store Day exclusive.
-Only 3500 copies were released.
+On April 23, 2022, Donna Summer was re-released as a 40th anniversary picture disc as a Record Store Day exclusive.
+Only 3,500 copies were released.